wdecoster/NanoPlot/README.md

 (can be gzip, bz2, zip and xz compressed)
 - fasta files
 (can be bgzip, bzip2 or gzip compressed)
-Multiple files of the same type can be offered simultaneously
+- arrow files (as created by other tools I have developed) Multiple files of the same type can be provided simultaneously

 ### INSTALLATION